How To Start A Party Rental Business

 100 - White Wood or Resin Folding Chairs

 Once the equipment has been rented enough times to pay off any initial cost, your rental business becomes pure profit.
-When you researched the rental market in your area you should have pulled pricing from your local competition to get an idea of what they price their equipment at.
-If you decided to invest in the high end equipment, but your competitors are renting the low end equipment, your rental costs will not be the same.
+When you researched the rental market in your area, you should have pulled pricing from your local competition to get an idea of what they price their equipment at.
+Goodshuffle Pro advises you not to just look to your competitors’ pricing; that should only be one component in the equation.
+If you decid to invest in the high-end equipment, but your competitors are renting the low-end equipment, your rental costs will not be the same.
 In fact, you will want to price your rental equipment higher to avoid losing money.

 In addition to a business license, you will need a federal tax ID number, and a re-seller tax ID number.
 All new businesses must register as one of the following: Sole proprietor, Partnership, Corporation, or Limited Liability Company (LLC).